cesarferreira/dab/README.md

-# abd - Android Bacon Dispenser 🥓📱
+# dab - Droid Automation Box 📦🤖

+> All your automation tools in one box.

-A fast, interactive command-line tool for sizzling Android app management from your computer.
-Why bacon?
-Because managing your device should be deliciously easy.
+A fast, interactive command-line tool for automating and managing your Android device from your computer.

 ## Features